-Unlike some cities, Corning isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Corning are a mix of both white- and blue-collar jobs.
-Overall, Corning is a city of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Corning who work in office and administrative support (11.35%), sales jobs (10.85%), and food service (8.21%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Corning is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Corning is a city of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Corning who work in office and administrative support (14.14%), sales jobs (12.74%), and food service (8.54%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Corning has relatively fewer families with younger children, and/or college students.
 Combined, this makes Corning a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.